RCastro13/RCastro13/README.md

   ### Hello guys, what's up?
 My name is Rubens and you are visiting my GitHub profile! ✌️

-  ## I´m a computer science studend!
+  ## I´m a computer science student!

   - 🎓 I'm currently on the first period of my Computer Science degree at UFMG.
   - 📑 My current projects are a website for daily organization ("Saturno") and the apprenticeship of game development with GameMaker and Unity.